tailscale/tailscale-aws-host-acl-updater/README.md

 ```

 ### Step 3: Configuration
+In Lambda > Configuration > Environment variables, create the following variable:
+- `TAILSCALE_TAILNET`: the name of the tailnet, such as `example.com` or `octocat.github`

 In the AWS Secrets Manager create a secret containing a Key/Value pair:
 - Key: `API_KEY`
 - Value: the `tskey-...` of a [Tailscale API key](https://tailscale.com/kb/1101/api/).